K.I.S.S.

 If I’m allowed to illustrate this idea by sharing a passage from Bill Bryson's, The Life and Times of The Thunderbolt Kid, it follows:

-My urban camping nostalgia includes learning that I could move from business trip to artists residency, from house-sitting to couchsurfing to camping in my atelier with very little stuff.
+My urban camping nostalgia includes learning that I could move around (from business trip to artist residency or from house-sitting to couchsurfing) with very little stuff.

-With this nomadic movement, I noticed a different engagement level with the people and projects in my ever-changing surroundings.
-My interaction was more 'in the moment' because I was not pre-occupied with the maintenance of a set routine somewhere else.
+With this nomadic movement, I noticed a different engagement level with the people and projects in my surroundings.
+My interaction was more in the moment because I was not preoccupied with the maintenance of a set routine somewhere else.

-Living in an ever changing context nurtured my sensitivity to different outlooks and approaches.
-I refer to this exposure to different viewing points as open-sourcing my life.
+Living in a constantly changing context nurtured my sensitivity to different outlooks and approaches.
+I refer to this act of experiencing different viewing points as open sourcing my life.